olasmart18/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4- Empty, script will create an empty file

-5- Execute, scrite will add an execution mode to file
+5- Execute, script will add an execution mode to file

+6- Multiple permission, script will give a multitiple permission mode

+7- Everybody, script will give thesame permission mode to file

+8- James Bond, script will set a specific permission to file

+9- john Doe, script set a file to a specify mode

+10- Look in the mirror, script give permission to set a file mode to anothe file mode